-You want to be a baker.
+You want to be a baker or pastry chef.

 The Baking and Pastry Arts diploma program focuses on the art and science of bread, cake and pastry making, including

 - artisan-style baking

 - showpiece making

 There is also a focus on culinary fundamentals, international and specialty baking, baking for alternative diets, business, customer service, and showpiece making.
 Using NAIT’s fully equipped bakery and pastry arts training lab, you will learn to safely operate and maintain the kinds of equipment used in a variety of bakery, pastry arts, and confectionery operations.